![]() |

 View >> All Leica Binoculars reviewed on The Best Binoculars & Reviews website.

-You may see the letters HD after the name on some Leica Binoculars (eg: Leica Ultravid 8x50 HD), so exactly does it mean?
+You may see the letters HD after the name on some Leica Binoculars (e.g.: Leica Ultravid 8x50 HD), so exactly does it mean?
 The HD stands for what Leica call their High-Definition lenses all of which have:

 Improved Image Quality

 Leica have developed a software simulation that shows up any stray light during the processing phase of the optics.
-In this way they are able to eliminate stray or false light in the design and construction of the HD-models of binoculars, by changing the housing design (body), using better light absorbing paint and adjusting the apertures of the lenses.
+In this way they are able to eliminate stray or false light in the design and construction of the HD models of binoculars, by changing the housing design (body), using better light absorbing paint and adjusting the apertures of the lenses.

 Increased Light Transmission

-Their already extremely high levels of light transmission on their standard lenses have according to them also been increased by a further 3% through further improvements of their anti-reflex coating and reflective layer on the prisms of the binoculars, giving you what Leica says is an optimum degree of image brightness with a consistent level of colour fidelity.
+Their already extremely high levels of light transmission on their standard lenses have according to them also been increased by a further 3% through further improvements of their anti-reflex coating and reflective layer on the prisms of the binoculars, giving you what Leica says is an optimum degree of image brightness with a consistent level of color fidelity.

 Fluoride Lenses

-All Leica HD Binoculars have a new fluoride (FL) lens glass, that are to a large extent made up of calcium fluoride that improves the image contrast and colour fidelity to give you a more natural and impressive view by correcting aberration (imaging errors) allot more and creating a very low level of dispersion (light scattering).
+All Leica HD Binoculars have a new fluoride (FL) lens glass, that are to a large extent made up of calcium fluoride that improves the image contrast and color fidelity to give you a more natural and impressive view by correcting aberration (imaging errors) allot more and creating a very low level of dispersion (light scattering).

 Many of the Leica high end binoculars have a "hydrophobic coating" that have water and dirt repelling properties, that not only repel water, they are have more resistance to abrasions and make it much easier to remove your fingerprints and dirt particles from the lenses.
 Lenses treated with the hydrophobic coating allow water to just roll off them.
 Many Zeiss Binoculars have a similar coating on their lenses, known as LotuTec coating by Zeiss.

-Many of Leica's binoculars including all those in the Ultravid HD series now have a new focusing mechanism that uses teflon discs with almost no lubricant.
+Many of Leica's binoculars including all those in the Ultravid HD series now have a new focusing mechanism that uses Teflon discs with almost no lubricant.
 This means that you get smooth focusing across the whole range and at all temperatures, including as they say as low as -25°C, where they say other binoculars would fail.
 I am not sure that I will get to test this out, so will just have to believe Leica here!
 I did not know this before, but apparently in cold conditions the conventional greased focusing mechanism found on most binoculars sometimes only work with difficulty and at higher temperatures they move too freely.
 I had noticed that in higher temperatures it is easier to move the focusing wheel, but it has never been a problem.
 According to Leica, normal focusing mechanisms can feel "sticky" at higher temperatures and there is even a risk that grease can escape and run on the lens, this "risk" has been eliminated with their new mechanism as they work practically without lubricants.

 North American Office